Table of Contents

 Thanks for Reading!

-Understanding the common symptoms related to bed bugs is the most important step you can take in preventing and stopping them.
+Understanding the bed bug symptoms is the most important step you can take in finding, preventing, and stopping them.

-Being able to identify a potential infestation early is the best way to protect yourself from the problem ever advancing to anything more than a moderately traumatic nuisance.
+Being able to identify a potential infestation early is the best way to protect yourself from the problem ever advancing to anything more than a moderate nuisance.

-While I do hope that this section has helped you conclude that your pest is not bed bugs, as many people do, if you have joined the unfortunate club of verified bed bug victims, I’m right there with you.
+While I do hope that this section has helped you conclude that your pest is not bed bugs, as many people do, if you have joined the unfortunate club of verified bed bug victims, we’re here to help.

-For information on preventing bed bugs, steps to take immediately following a suspected diagnosis, and what not to do after finding bed bugs, the bed bug prevention guide will show you the way.
+For information on preventing bed bugs, steps to take immediately following a suspected diagnosis, and what not to do after finding bed bugs, the bed bug prevention page will show you the way.